Receive up to 25% off your first-year life insurance payments. Apply now! ->

 As a mom, here’s why I’m grateful for life insurance

-I don’t know about you, but every time I read another devastating news story about a parent who died unexpectedly – and a kindhearted friend or family member has created a GoFundMe account to help cover the expenses of raising a child solo – my heart breaks for what that family is going through.
+I don’t know about you, but every time I read another devastating news story about a parent who died unexpectedly – and a kindhearted friend or family member has created a GoFundMe campaign to help cover the expenses of raising a child solo – my heart breaks for what that family is going through.

 Because not only has the remaining parent lost the love of their life, their best friend, and the father or mother of their children, they have also lost an income earner – which means they are now having to navigate the financial implications of losing this second income during one of the most difficult times of their life.